-- The best format to save your Master file for archiving is an unflattened (still has layers) PSD or TIFF. - The best format to save your image for printing is a flattened (no layers) TIFF. - The best format to save your image for the Web or email is a JPEG (@ 72 PPI). - For all practical purposes, there is no difference between the TIFF format and the PSD format (See "The Master File & Workflow" for more on this). - You should get in the habit of saving your image frequently as you work.
-It's extremely frustrating if your computer crashes or freezes after spending any amount of time with a particularly difficult function.
-I tend to save every few minutes as I work.
-A good habit to get into is to save every time you create a new layer -- it's a simple matter of quickly pressing the speed key combination -- "Command" + S" on a Mac and "Control" + S" on a PC.
+- The best format to save your Master file for archiving is an unflattened (still has layers) TIFF or PSD. - The best format to save your image for printing is a flattened (no layers) TIFF. - The best format to save your image for the Web or email is a JPEG (@ 72 PPI). - For all practical purposes, there is no difference between the TIFF format and the PSD format (See Chapter 2 for more on this).

+You should get in the habit of saving your image frequently as you work.
+It's extremely frustrating